Ergon-moe/Bitcoin-Static/doc/fuzzing.md

 ### Instrumentation

-To build Bitcoin Cash Node using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
+To build Bitcoin Static using AFL instrumentation (this assumes that the `AFLPATH` was set as above):
 ```
 mkdir -p buildFuzzer